Peter Salvatore’s New Beginning: From Italy to Canada

 expecting wife and three children to find work in Canada.
 He journeyed aboard the Queen

 Frederica from Naples to Halifax, then took a train to Niagara Falls.
-During this time, he kept in close contact with his family through letters and cherished photos, never having met his fourth son until they reunited.
+During this time, he kept in close contact with his family through letters and cherished photos, never having met his fourth child until they reunited.
 After two years of hard work, Peter was finally able to bring his family to Canada on March 24, 1957.
 Then Peter and his wife Maria welcomed two more children, one of whom is the interviewee.

 The purpose of this study is to engage with the Italian Canadian community and explore